Madhubani art: Contributions

 In the 1960s, Madhubani painters began to paint on canvas and paper in an effort to raise new sources of income for women in the impoverished Mithila region.

 The Madhubani painting tradition played a key role in the conservation efforts in India in 2012, where there was frequent deforestation in the state of Bihar.
 Gram Vikas Parishad, an NGO, led the initiative to protect local trees in Bihar from being cut down for development and road expansion.
 Local painters were employed to paint trees with a mixture of lime, glue and synthetic enamel as a deterrent to deforestation.
 Paintings included gods and other religious and spiritual images such as those of Radha-Krishna, Rama-Sita, scenes from Ramayana and Mahabharata and other epics.

 This art form has ties to the Self-Employed Women's Association (SEWA) of Madhubani.
 Madhubani artists have been featured in multiple museum collections and exhibitions, including a UNESCO Christmas card collection, and an exhibit from San Francisco's Asian Art Museum titled Painting is My Everything: Art From India's Mithila Region in 2018.

 Notable artists include Karpoori Devi, Sita Devi, Jagdamba Devi, Ganga Devi, Baua Devi, Mahasundari Devi, and Gadavari Datta.

+Global recognition

+Around 1982, a group of students from Japan came to visit in the Mithila region for a tourism trip.
+The students bought some pieces of the Madhubani art or paintings during their trip.
+After returning to their home country Japan, they approached to Tokio Hasegawa, with 80 Madhubani paintings seeking a suitable place for conducting exhibition.
+After that Tokio Hasegawa established an art museum known as Mithila Museum dedicated to the Madhubani paintings or art at his address Tokamachi in Japan.